 Chicken tamales made from an easy masa tamale dough and stuffed with tender pieces of chicken and green chile verde sauce.
 Great for serving a crowd or freezing and reheating for later!

 I am all about the tamales lately!
-I’ve shared my family’s recipe for masa for tamales, Mexican pork tamales, tamales de rajas (vegetarian tamales), tamales de elote, and sweet tamales.
+I’ve shared my family’s recipe for masa for tamales, Mexican pork tamales, tamales de rajas (vegetarian tamales), tamales de elote, bean and cheese tamales, and sweet tamales.
 Now it’s time to dig into some chicken tamales made with a flavorful roasted green chile and tomatillo sauce.

 The process of making chicken tamales is very similar to other kinds of Mexican tamales, except the filling is different.
 If you’ve made them before, that’s amazing!
 Feel free to skim through some of this information and jump to the recipe.